jagardaniel/transit-memory-game/README.md

 ## Description

-TypeScript application created with [vite](https://vite.dev/) (vanilla-ts).
-[MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/) for displaying the interactive map with data from [OpenStreetMap](https://www.openstreetmap.or).
+Svelte application created with [vite](https://vite.dev/) (svelte-ts).
+[MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/) displays the interactive map with data from [OpenStreetMap](https://www.openstreetmap.or).
 Tiles without labels from [Carto](https://carto.com/).
 [Overpass-turbo](https://overpass-turbo.eu/) used to query OpenStreetMap data and export it to GeoJSON.

 [ChatGPT](https://chatgpt.com/) and old [Stack Overflow](https://stackoverflow.com/) posts has made this project possible.